avh4/elm-program-test/docs/cmds.md

 # Testing programs with Cmds

-`elm-program-test` allows you to test and simulate responses to `Cmd`s produces by your Elm program.
+`elm-program-test` allows you to test and simulate responses to `Cmd`s produced by your Elm program.
 However, Elm does not currently provide a way to inspect `Cmd` values, so you must define your own "effect" type to be able to test your program in this way.
 The rest of this page walks through an example of how to do that.